 Today of course, the distillery is supplied by road and tales of shipwreck and marooned trawlermen are largely a thing of the past.
 One can’t help but wonder though, if there has ever been a better place to be marooned than outside Bunnahabhain distillery!

-The distillery was mothballed in 1982 during a downturn in the fortunes of the whisky industry but was reopened again just two years later by then owners Edrington.
+The distillery was mothballed in 1982 during a downturn in the fortunes of the whisky industry but was reopened again just two years later by then-owners Edrington.
 It was then sold, along with the Black Bottle brand, to Burn Stewart distillers in 2003, placing it in the same camp as Tobermory and Deanston distilleries.

-Bunnahabhain is famed as an unpeated Islay malt and is generally viewed as a lighter alternative to it’s neighbours although recent times have seen a great deal of experimentation with heavily peated expressions, many of which are of extremely high quality.
-For this review though I’ll be focusing on the classic 12 year old, bottled at 46.3%, without the use of chill filtering or caramel colouring.
+Bunnahabhain is famed as an unpeated Islay malt and is generally viewed as a lighter alternative to its neighbours although recent times have seen a great deal of experimentation with heavily peated expressions, many of which are of extremely high quality.
+For this review though I’ll be focusing on the classic 12-year-old, bottled at 46.3%, without the use of chill-filtering or caramel colouring.

 Smell: Heather Honey with Malty Biscuit and a touch of Sherry.
 Also, Sea Spray and a faint hint of Peat Smoke along with Oak, Cherry, Lemon & Lime.
 Very enticing.

 Taste: Sea Salt and Treacle, Caramel, Cinnamon & Nutmeg, Dark Chocolate and a touch of Smoke.
 Very well balanced dram.